jonnyblevins/BI-Analyst-Skills-Project/README.md

 ## :large_orange_diamond: Overview
 This project emulates my business analysts's (project/product manager) approach to modernizing a local library's inventory system from a paper-based card catalog to a digital solution.
--Goal: Upgrade "paper-based card catalog"
+- Goal: Upgrade "paper-based card catalog"
--Initial Scope: Develop for "two roles in the system" This project memorializes meeting one between TWC and the library representative and provides bonus content and plans
+- Initial Scope: Develop for "two roles in the system" This project memorializes meeting one between TWC and the library representative and provides bonus content and plans

 ## :orange_book: Index